Tjaart55/Tjaart55/CV Tjaart Swanepoel Compact.md

 -   Development, maintenance, testing, documentation, customer support, and manufacturing support on a new and existing alarm signal receiver used to connect home alarm systems to private security companies.
 The receiver included a cellular communications module, ARM processor, Linux based single board computer and the complete solution included networking and touch screen functionality.
 The device outputs data in a specific serial data format to the connected private security company’s alarm monitor application.
 -   Development, maintenance, integration, and documentation on an existing RDC website hosted on the public network for security companies to manage, configure, control, update and get status information of their RDC products.
 Work included creating server and third-party mobile application interfaces for customers to interface with RDC’s hardware products.
 This involved PHP, JS, MYSQL, C\#, HTML, JSON, and GOOGLE actions.
--   C application and protocol development on an ARM 32-bit MCU based product that connects home alarm panels through RDC’s servers to an alarm receiver and facilitates mobile application alarm control, alarm status, and home automation functionality.
+-   C application and protocol development on an ARM 32-bit MCU-based product that connects home alarm panels through RDC’s servers to an alarm receiver and facilitates mobile application alarm control, alarm status, and home automation functionality.

 **Development Engineer \| Actom Signalling** - March 2012 to Dec 2018 \| Germiston, South Africa